Fractured Magic: Chapter Sixteen

 “I really don’t know,” Dinara said.
 In a way, she was being honest.
 If she were to be even more honest, she didn’t want him to know.

 “Ah,” the alfar said.
 Though he tried to hide it, Dinara could see his disappointment.
 “You’d better be on your way.
-With those bells, the bridge’s security will be flooded with people leaving.
-It’ll be a good chance to slip away.”
+The bridge security will be flooded with people leaving, which makes this a good time to slip away.”

-By the time she finally made it back to Ivey’s, several hours of waiting in lines and answering the Bridge Guard’s questions later, her fear had faded, leaving only disquiet.
+By the time she finally made it back to Ivey’s, over an hour of waiting at Unity’s congested security checkpoint later, her fear had faded and left only disquiet.
 Unity, which Dinara had always believed to be good, was rounding up orinians without cause.
 Roman, her sweet traveling companion, not only worked for the Oracle of Damael, he seemed to be a longstanding enemy of Unity.
 The people were talking about war, and if things like this kept happening, the talk might turn true.
 It was all more than she knew what to do with.

 She knocked at Ivey’s door, remembering only after that Roman had done a special pattern for it.
-Before she could try again, the door flew open anyway, Roman there and immediately pulling her into a hug.
-She stiffened and pushed him away, reminded of the cold bite of steel against her temple, and watched his expression fall.
-After everything she’d uncovered about him that day, it still made her heart twist with guilt.
+But before she could try again, the door flew open anyway.
+There was Roman, immediately pulling her into a hug.
+It was all she’d wanted all day, but now she stiffened and pushed him away, reminded of the cold bite of steel against her temple.
+His expression fell, and even after everything she’d learned about him that day, it still made her heart twist with guilt.

 “I’m so sorry, Di,” he said in a rush.
-“That woman — she never forgets a face.
+“That woman—I’ve known her for a long time, and she never forgets a face.
 She saw you with me, so making you a hostage was the only way to keep you from being implicated.
 The gun wasn’t actually loaded, I promise.”

 Some of the tension in Dinara’s chest eased, but not enough.
 “I understand.
-It’s okay.
-That alfar we say — he helped me get out of trouble,” she said.
-It was an experiment, one that yielded results: Roman stiffened, his expression smoothing to something so neutral it could only be fake.
+That alfar we saw—he helped me get out of trouble,” she said.
+She mentioned him as a test, one that yielded results: Roman stiffened, his expression smoothing to something so neutral it could only be fake.
 Unable to stop herself, she asked, “Did you know he’s a prince?”

 “I’m not even sure who you mean,” Roman said, stepping aside to let her in.
 Dinara’s heart clenched all over again.

-As Dinara stepped inside, Maebhe popped her head into the foyer.
-She wore a large wool blanket around her shoulder, her long hair still vaguely damp.
+As she stepped inside, Maebhe popped her head into the foyer.
+She wore a large wool blanket around her shoulders, her long hair still damp.
 “You’re back!
 If you hadn’t shown up soon, I was sure Roman would march right back to the island to rescue you.”

 Dinara smiled at her.
 “I’m glad you’re safe.
 Are any of you injured?”